School of Education and Human Sciences Code

 - Centers and Institutes

-- Centers and institutes shall be units affiliated with the School of Education that engage in research and other activities related to the School's Mission.
-Each center and institute shall have a mission that is consistent with the mission of the School of Education.
-They shall be created with the approval of appropriate university officials.
+- Centers and institutes shall be units affiliated with the School of Education and Human Sciences that engage in research and other activities related to the School's Mission.
+Each center and institute shall have a mission that is consistent with the mission of the School of Education and Human Sciences.
+They shall be created with the approval of appropriate university and or School officials.
 Normally they shall be funded from sources external to the School.
-The principal investigator, director, or other chief administrative officer of each center and institute shall file a written report with the Dean annually and at such time as the external funding agency of the respective center and institute requires the filing of such a report to it.
+The principal investigator, director, or other chief administrative officer of each center meets with the Dean annually to report goals and accomplishments.
 If no time is set for the filing of an annual report with the external funding agency, the Dean shall set the time for the filing of the annual report to the Dean.
-The report shall be a public document and available to the constituents of the School.

 - Standing Committees